-The primary goal of an LXP is continuous learning for creating internal mobility, addressing talent gaps, and growing highly performing professionals.
+LXP (Learning Experience Platform) is often AI-driven SaaS-based web or mobile learning management system with a monthly subscription if you purchase a ready-to-use elearning solution.
+The primary goal of an LXP platform is continuous learning for creating internal mobility, addressing talent gaps, and growing highly performing professionals.
 If your company uses LMS for corporate education, shall you switch to LXP or just add advanced features to your LMS?
 Or if it’s your first time to choose an eLearning platform, what to choose to make the best investment decision?
-Keep on reading to find out.

 What is LXP?